Medgar Evers professor arrested over fraudulent certificates

 In the classes, Abdel-Sayed conducted unsanitary and risky practices.
 In a phlebotomy class, reports the court record, he passed out needles and “suggested that the students can practice drawing blood from one another.”

 In a sonogram class, he asked one volunteer at a time to lie down in an ultrasound machine while the rest of the class examined the volunteer.
-Afterward, he wiped down the machine with a paper towel before calling up the
+Afterward, he wiped down the machine with a paper towel before calling up the next volunteer.

 In another sonogram class, he gave out two exams and a handout from a folder to students, instructing them to “dark” certain information on the exams “because it is illegal to have.”
 In class, two female students initiated a discussion with other students regarding a need to “protect Sayed,” according to Cressman.
-As of press time, the students’ identities have not yet
+As of press time, the students’ identities have not yet been released.

 Abdel-Sayed hosted each class in an empty classroom on days when the college was less populated.
 The college’s security officers advised him not to use classrooms on days his classes were not scheduled, but he did not listen.
 During class, he often left the room several times and asked students whether security had entered or given them a hard time while he was away.